TryItOnline/tiosetup/README.md

 cd TioSetup/main

 # put your previously saved letsencrypt.tar.gz to private/letsencrypt.tar.gz
-# or make sure to edit private/setup.conf to read `UseSavedCerts="n"`
+# or make edit to edit private/config to read `UseSavedCerts="n"`

-# edit private/setup.conf
+# create private/config

 # edit /private/010-custom script if required, or add more scripts to /private to execute at the end of setup process